-- taken an English and Math class at a college and received a grade of "Pass" or a minimum grade of "C", or - earned an Associate Degree or higher, or - completed an acceptable external examination, or - completed the assessment process at a local college, or - participated at their high school in the state's Early Assessment Project (EAP) and can provide proof of approval for entry into ENGL 120 (English only clearance), or - meet the requirements of the local high school math articulation agreement (Math only clearance.
+- taken an English and Math class at a college and received a grade of "Pass" or a minimum grade of "C", or - earned an Associate Degree or higher, or - completed an acceptable external examination (see External Exams Credit, p.47), or - completed the assessment process at a local college, or - participated at their high school in the state's Early Assessment Program (EAP) and can provide proof of approval for entry into transfer level English or Math or - meet the requirements of the local high school math articulation agreement (Math only clearance.
 See a counselor).